pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 ### Recording releases

-The `pact-broker record-release` command should be called once an application version has been successfully made available in an production environment (eg. via a Github release, made available on an app store, or released to a Maven repository etc.).
+The `pact-broker record-release` command should be called once an application version has been successfully made available in a production environment (eg. via a Github release, made available on an app store, or released to a Maven repository etc.).
 Unlike recording a deployment, recording a release does not change the status of any previously released application versions, and there is no concept of a release "target".

 `record-release` is generally only used for production environments.
 If you do use it for pre-prod environments, you will need to manually call `record-support-ended` when a version is either promoted to production or it is decided that the version will not be released, otherwise you will end up verifying pacts for unnecessary versions.
 If you have a pre-prod repository that you are sharing a library to, and you only care about verifying the pacts for the latest version in that repository, then `record-deployment` may be more appropriate for pre-prod releases.